menabebawy1/github-tutorial/README.md

 ## Workflow & Commands
 Here is how your Workflow or cycle on git should look like:
  1. Make changes to your README file.
- 2. Add the file to the staging area by using `git add .` or add all changed and deleated files by using `git add --all`.
+ 2. _Add the file to the staging area_ by using `git add .` or _add all changed and deleated files_ by using `git add --all`.
- 3. Type `git status` in order to see if the files are added or not.
+ 3. Type `git status` in order to _see if the files are added or not_.
- 4. You will then need to commit your files using `git commit -m "Message name"`.
+ 4. You will then need to _commit your files_ using `git commit -m "Message name"`.
- 5. You will finally need to push your files where you will see them on github using `git push`.
+ 5. You will finally need to _push your files_ where you will see them on github using `git push`.
- 6. Type `git status` to see your pushed and saved files.
+ 6. Type `git status` to _see your pushed and saved files_.

 **_NOTE: `git status` is a very helpful command, using it frequently will help you check your work._**